raquo/scala-dom-types/README.md

 In time I will try to add even better types, perhaps even tie "input" elements to `HTMLInputElement`.

-You can use Scala DOM Builder's type definitions without using the rest of the library. ~~For example, this is what Snabbdom.scala does.~~
+You can use Scala DOM Builder's type definitions without using the rest of the library. ~~For example, this is what Snabbdom.scala does.~~ (not yet)

 ### DOM Tree Building Library